Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 <img src="/Image/readme/Circlealgorithm.gif" height="60%" width="60%">
 </p>

+We make a little change on the vote system.
+When determine the radius, say at r = 13, we will also count the vote in r = 12 and r = 14 to r = 13.
+In this case, the vote number for r = 14 will contain the vote in r = 13 and r = 15.

 The count (vote) threshold is not a fix value.
 It will vary with the radius.
-The larger the radius is, the larger the threshold. <br />
+The larger the radius is, the larger the threshold.
+The calculation for the threshold is ``` 3 * "α π σ" ``` <br />